youngskilled/js-filter/README.md

 ### Changelog ###

+**Version 0.2.12**
+Now possible to add {chart} to size wrapper to get the names of the size charts when using JSParamSizeChart.

 **Version 0.2.11**
 Use {top_category_uri} to get deeper links for products.
 Filter was limited to 2 levels of category rendering previously now a third is added.
 Categories are connected back to front.